wrrnchng/Facial-Recognition-with-Supervised-Learning/README.md

         python main.py

-### Expected Outcome

-The project aims to achieve a minimum accuracy of 80% with at least one of the classification models, ensuring reliable distinction between Arnold Schwarzenegger and other individuals.

 ### Contributions

 Contributions are welcome!
 Feel free to fork the repository, open an issue, or submit a pull request with improvements.

-### License

-This project is licensed under the MIT License.
-See the LICENSE file for details.